For working people who want to adopt, the need to take time off without pay may put adoption beyond your financial means.

 Sample Letter to the CEO of my company to gain adoption benefits:

 Dave Thomas, founder of Wendy’s International, was adopted when he was six weeks old.
-He now funds the Dave Thomas Foundation for Adoption.
-His foundation and the National Adoption Center have launched the Adoption-Friendly Workplace initiative which encourages employers to offer adoption benefits.
+As an adult, he became an active adoption advocate.
+The Dave Thomas Foundation for Adoption and the National Adoption Center launched the Adoption-Friendly Workplace initiative, which encourages employers to offer adoption benefits.
 This program has identified several reasons that adoption benefits are good business, including establishing equity, keeping pace with current benefit trends, low utilization rates, building employee loyalty and goodwill and giving back to the community.
 The Child Welfare Information Gateway offers the report, “Employer-Provided Adoption Benefits.”

 Mothers who choose to build their families through birth receive generous maternity benefits, including time off during which they continue to receive their salaries.
 They commonly receive eight or more weeks of paid leave.
 An adoptive mother who is employed by our company is not able to access the same financial support when she, too, is experiencing the cost and stress of creating a family.